Electric Bill Hacks: 25 Clever Tricks to Cut Costs and Boost Efficiency at Home

 23. Try Out Thermal Curtains

-Thermal curtains provide insulation by trapping air between the window and the curtain, keeping cold air out in the winter and hot air out in the summer.
+Thermal curtains are basically insulation for your windows.
+They trap air between the curtain and the glass, so cold stays out in the winter and heat stays out in the summer.

 24. Optimize Your HVAC Filters